Birtinya, Queensland: Education

 There are no schools in Birtinya.
-The nearest government primary and secondary school is Kawana Waters State College in neighbouring Bokarina to the east.
+The nearest government primary and secondary school is Kawana Waters State College in neighbouring Bokarina, to the east.

 Amenities

 Birtinya is built around Lake Kawana, which includes a 2 km buoyed course for flat water competitions.

-The Lake Kawana Community Centre located beside the lake on Sportsmans Drive provides 15 spaces (halls and meeting rooms) together with commercial kitchen facilities and smaller kitchenettes for community events.
+The Lake Kawana Community Centre, located beside the lake on Sportsmans Drive, provides 15 halls and meeting rooms for community events, together with commercial kitchen facilities and smaller kitchenettes.
 It is operated by the Sunshine Coast Regional council.
 The centre was officially opened on 5 November 2005 by City of Caloundra mayor Don Aldous.

-Sunshine Coast University Hospital (SCUH) is located in Birtinya; it is a tertiary, teaching hospital servicing all parts of the Sunshine Coast and Gympie Region.
+Sunshine Coast University Hospital (SCUH) is located in Birtinya.
+It is a tertiary, teaching hospital serving all parts of the Sunshine Coast and Gympie Region.
 SCUH saw its first patients on 21 March 2017 and was officially opened on 19 April 2017 by the Queensland Premier and Minister for Health and Minister for Ambulance Services.

-SCUH opened with about 450 beds, with plans to grow to 738 beds by 2021.
-Services and capacity at SCUH will continue to develop over the coming years.
+SCUH opened with about 450 beds, with plans for services and capacity to continue expand over the coming years and the provision of 738 beds by 2021.

-Birtinya is the planned terminus of the direct Sunshine Coast line, with buses similar to those used for the Brisbane Metro intended to transport passengers on to Maroochydore.
+Birtinya is scheduled to be the terminus of the Sunshine Coast railway line, with connecting buses, similar to those used for the Brisbane Metro, to transport passengers on to Maroochydore.